- Christopher Nolan

 Leonardo DiCaprio plays Cobb, a thief who steals ideas from dreams.
 Cobb engages in a rare form of robbery when he enters the minds of his targets to extract ideas from their subconscious, all without the targets ever knowing.
 The success of every job depends on how well Cobb can control the dream and manipulate his mark into believing the dream is real.
 If the target becomes aware of the deception, that they are in truth inside a dream, the dream world falls apart and Cobb wakes up with nothing.
 Though incomparably talented in his trade, Cobb’s control over his dream worlds is deteriorating; his wife Mal (Marion Cotillard) surfaces in jarring appearances in his subconscious, threatening to botch his elaborate dream heists.
 DiCaprio, who continues his recent unbroken streak of incredible performances, embodies a composed, professional figure defenseless against whatever’s lingering in his head, not unlike his turn in Martin Scorsese’s Shutter Island from earlier this year.

 Cobb’s fading control becomes the sole reason he accepts a risky new job, one that will pay off by allowing him to return home to his family, from whom he’s been separated for some time.
 An industrial magnate named Saito (Ken Watanabe) proposes that Cobb complete a mission involving ‘inception’ rather than ‘extraction’, the difference being that ‘inception’ demands Cobb implant an idea into the mark’s subconscious, as opposed to stealing it.
 But in order to successfully complete such a mission, the idea has to be implanted deep into the recesses of the subconscious, where the idea will grow naturally and the mark will never know the idea wasn’t their own.
-Going that deep also proves perilous, as Cobb risks losing his awareness of being in dream state; if he forgets he’s dreaming, he may lose himself to his subconscious forever.
+Going that deep also proves perilous, as Cobb risks losing his awareness of being in a dream state; if he forgets he’s dreaming, he may lose himself to his subconscious forever.

 To accomplish the seemingly impossible task of inception, Cobb assembles a team of skilled dream manipulators, all played by actors of the highest caliber.
 Together they prepare, walking the audience through the maze-like plan that finds intricate ways to implant the idea into the subconscious of their assigned mark, a young industrialist played by Cillian Murphy.
 Joseph Gordon-Levitt plays Arthur, Cobb’s partner and expert in the dream world’s rules.
 Tom Hardy is Eames, a master of disguise and forgery.
 Dileep Rao’s character Yusuf is a chemist who specializes in the drugs that keep Cobb’s team sedated for the dream.
 And Ellen Page plays Ariadne, an “architect” who designs the labyrinthine dream world for the others with staggering detail.